 Hip Bursitis is a general term that can describe bursitis coming from a few different areas.
 Bursitis specifically means inflammation of the fluid pocket that is surrounding the hip joint.
 Hip bursitis can occur in and of itself, but more often occurs associated with some other symptoms.

 Most often hip bursitis is reflective of an underlying pathology in the lower back.
 Again, the usual pathway of pain begins when the nerves in the lower spine are slightly irritated.
-When those nerves are not feeding the muscles as well as they can, those muscles don’t do a good job of feeding the hip joint and the neighboring bursa.
-Hip bursitis is usually the presentation of something that is more underlying and typically does not occur in and of itself.
+When those nerves are not feeding the muscles as well as they can, those muscles then don’t do as good a job of feeding the hip joint and the neighboring bursa.
+Hip bursitis usually is the presentation of something that is more underlying and typically does not occur in and of itself.

-The type of bursitis that I am referring to is specifically greater trochanteric bursitis, and usually occurs along with lumbar spine pathology.
-Most typically that pathology is irritating the nerves that are in the lower back.
+The type of bursitis that I am referring to is specifically greater trochanteric bursitis, usually occurs along with lumbar spine pathology.
+And most typically that pathology is irritating the nerves that are in the lower back.
 The nerves of the lower back are what supply the muscles that support the hip joint.
-So when the underlying injuries are coming from the lower back, when those nerves in the lower back are slightly irritated and there is inflammation around those nerves, then those nerves don’t do as good a job of feeding the muscles that are supporting the hip joint and the bursitis begins.
+So when the underlying injury is coming from the lower back, when those nerves in the lower back are slightly irritated, there is inflammation around those nerves, then those nerves don’t do as good a job of feeding the muscles that are supporting the hip joint and then the bursitis begins.

-In treating the pain and inflammation of hip bursitis, the most specific approach is to put a little bit of steroid medication and lidocaine (which is an anesthetic) right into the area surrounding the bursa.
-That reduces the inflammation in that area.
-The injection serves to reduce the swelling and take away the pain that acutely is there.
-In addition to that, the injection is just a window of opportunity to start good physical therapy and exercises that will start to take away the pressure off the hip joints and start making the muscles work.
+In treating the pain and inflammation of hip bursitis, the most specific approach is to put a little bit of medication that involves steroid medication and lidocaine (which is an anesthetic medication) right into the area surrounding the bursa.
+That reduces the inflammation that is in that area.
+The injection serves to reduce the swelling and will typically take away the pain that acutely is there.
+In addition to that though, the injection really is just a window of opportunity to start good physical therapy and exercises that will start to take away the pressure off of the hip joints and start making the muscles work.

-When we address the underlying nerves that are irritated, and then strengthen the muscles that are supporting that hip joint, that typically will be sufficient to take care of the bursitis.
-The physical therapy focuses on the muscles and the support structure of the hip joint.
-Improving your biomechanics and making sure that there is a balanced support of the hip joints, stretching out the muscles that tend to be tight.
+Again, when we address the underlying nerves that are irritated, and then strengthen the muscles that are supporting that hip joint, that typically will be sufficient to take care of the bursitis.
+The physical therapy again focuses on the muscles and the support structure of the hip joint.
+So improving your biomechanics and making sure that there is a balanced support of the hip joints, stretching out the muscles that tend to be tight.